The peculiar case of Pirelli: Cracks showing but not doomed by Adil Navaid

 A number of the cases Adil is currently working on are still either in the pre-issue stage or pleadings stage and as such cannot be listed below, but recent cases include:

-In relation to chancery work, Adil has a keen interest in the area and is regularly instructed to act for and against estates and other trust work.
-Adil has been praised for his ability to deal with especially contentious family disputes and his ability to approach issues with a wide lens, incorporating the breadth of his practice to pursue various avenues.
-Adil has been praised for how he deals with clients in these often emotionally-charged proceedings and has been called a ‘guiding light’ in conference.
+In relation to chancery work, Adil has a keen interest and is regularly instructed to act for and against estates and other trust work.
+Adil has been praised for his ability to deal with contentious family disputes and his ability to approach issues with a wide lens, incorporating the breadth of his practice to pursue various avenues.
+Adil has been praised for how he deals with clients in often emotionally charged proceedings and has been called a ‘guiding light’ in conference.

 Recent cases include: